 • lower percentile for Birth Weight (BW) indicates animals with the genetic merit for lighter birth weights and improved calving ease.

-• lower percentile for Mature Cow Weight indicates animals with the genetic merit for heavier mature cow weights.
+• lower percentile for Mature Cow Weight (MCW) indicates animals with the genetic merit for heavier mature cow weights.
 Heavier mature weights are associated with higher feed and maintenance costs, but conversely higher returns for cull cows.

 A description of each of the Angus HeiferSELECT Genomic Predictions are available in the below table.